GPGN-268/GPGN268-CORE/assignments/FP00-guideliness.md

 -   From the “Settings” tab, scroll all the way down to the `Danger Zone` and click “Change Visibility”
 -   Select “Make Public” and type the repo name in the prompt
 -   Proudly share the repo URL with others!

+🛜 If **everyone** in your group agrees and would like to, we could have your final presentation uploaded to the GP YouTube channel (this could be used as a way to showcase your presentation skills to prospective employers)